 The change we want to see is that the private rented sector provides homes for people in need which are more affordable, secure, accessible and are better quality.

-We believe that the private rented sector needs radical action: making improvements will not be enough to make a meaningful difference.
+We believe that the private rented sector needs systemic change: making improvements will not be enough to make a meaningful difference.
 Instead we want to help transform the sector so that it offers truly decent and affordable homes to every private tenant.

 We want to see more robust evidence of the solutions to address the issues of cost, quality, security and access in the private rented sector being used to inform policy and practice.
 In addition, we would like tackling the issues of the private rented sector to be a greater priority for government (local, devolved and national).

 We want to help create a future of private renting where tenants are able to access and sustain their tenancies; where landlords deliver a high quality of service to tenants; where tenants have a strong voice in the debates about housing; and where tenants have robust rights which are effectively enforced.